 The theme of this year's session was "The Attractiveness and Potential of the Japanese Pharmaceutical Market.
 He introduced the current situation and future prospects of the Japanese system, regulations, and drug prices from a global perspective.
 Mr. Christopher Dahl, head of Gemmab K.K., as the head of the Japanese subsidiary, talked about business opportunities in the Japanese market and his desire to bring innovative drugs to Japanese patients.

-As a representative of the industry association, President Kinoshita carefully explained the current status of the NHI drug pricing system and regulatory process in Japan, the direction of reform, and the international value of the Japanese market, and encouraged the audience to understand and care about the Japanese market.
+As a representative of the industry association, President Kinoshita gave a detailed Explanation of the current status and direction of reform of Japan's NHI drug pricing system and regulatory process, as well as the international value of the Japanese market, and encouraged audience understanding and interest in the Japanese market.

 This panel provided a valuable opportunity to communicate the appeal of Japan's pharmaceutical industry to the rest of the world, and is expected to promote international collaboration and future investment.

-Through its 12 committees and 6 specialized organizations (including the Policy Research Institute), the Pharmaceutical Manufacturers Association of Japan (PMAJ) is also working on regulatory responses, including the Pharmaceutical Affairs Law, and proposals for reform of the NHI drug price system.
+Through its 12 committees and 6 specialized organizations (including the Policy Research Institute), JPMA is also working on regulatory responses, including the Pharmaceutical Affairs Law, and proposals for reform of the NHI drug price system.
 We will continue to further strengthen our activities to deliver innovation to patients in Japan and from Japan to patients around the world.

 Share this page